The shape of summer squash is classified as either long, spherica... | Channels for Pearson+

 3. Extensions to Mendelian Inheritance Epistasis and Complementation

 The shape of summer squash is classified as either long, spherical, or disk-shaped.
 Disk-shaped fruits are produced when dominant alleles are present at two gene loci, A and B. Spherical-shaped fruits are produced when a dominant allele is present at either the A or B gene loci.
-Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Two pure breeding plants that produce spherical-shaped fruits are crossed, and all the resultant F1 progeny plants produce disk-shaped fruits.
-If the F1 progeny was self-fertilized, determine the phenotypic ratio of the F2 progeny.
+Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Identify the type of gene interaction.

 The shape of summer squash is classified as either long, spherical, or disk-shaped.
 Disk-shaped fruits are produced when dominant alleles are present at two gene loci, A and B. Spherical-shaped fruits are produced when a dominant allele is present at either the A or B gene loci.
-Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Two pure breeding plants that produce spherical-shaped fruits are crossed, and all the resultant F1 progeny plants produce disk-shaped fruits.
-If the F1 progeny was self-fertilized, determine the phenotypic ratio of the F2 progeny.
+Long-shaped fruits are produced when the plant is homozygous recessive for both genes A and B. Identify the type of gene interaction.

 ANSWERS OPTIONS